 The result of all this is that De Beers company decided to cut the mining by 20%.
 In this way, they try to control the market again.

 The pandemic of Covid-19 came on top of earlier problems due to the surplus of rough and polished gemstones in the world.
-And the fact that the synthetic diamond is conquering the world resulted in the decision of the 20% mine stop.
+And the fact that synthetic diamond is conquering the world resulted in the decision to the 20% mine stop.

 Ver special copies

 The most expensive diamonds belong to kings and very rich people, like the Cullinan (the biggest one ever found) or the Golden Jubilee, which belongs to the Thai King Bhumibol.
 Lately, some big and famous diamonds are auctioned and the prices go sky-high.

 It’s big business for Sotheby’s.
 And anybody can make a bid.
 The highest price for a diamond sold at an auction is for the Blue Moon Diamond.
 It weighs 12.03 karats, is blue in color and a very rich man from Hongkong buys this beauty for the price of 42 million Euro / 45 million dollars.
 It is a present for his seven-year-old daughter!

 Last year Sotheby auctioned a huge 15.38 karats pink diamond.
 It is very rare that you find one with that color.
 You have them in yellow, blue and pink.
 This pink diamond is cut in a drop shape and set in a ring.
 It is an unusual shape, but sometimes there is no option, otherwise, you lose too much of the precious material.
 That ring is auctioned for 28 million euros or 30 million dollars.
 The present owner is not known; he or she is probably afraid of thieves.

 Another pink diamond ring is auctioned on the last 29th of March (2017).
 The new owner is a rich man from Hongkong and he pays about 71 million dollars / 67 million euros.
 This ring is auctioned before but the buyer does not pay for it, so they auction it again and for a higher price.